PoojaDagadkhair/Woolworths-Product-Performance-Insights-SQL/README.md

 - Writing optimized SQL queries using GROUP BY, JOIN, CTE, and WINDOW functions
 - Combining product and sales datasets to uncover business insights
 - Identifying retail data issues such as duplicate listings and pricing gaps
-- Communicating SQL results for dashboards and business reporting.
+- Communicating SQL results for dashboards and business reporting

 ---

-## 📁 Repository Structure